-RAN4 notices that highSpeedMeasFlagFR2-r17 is signalled per UE in dedicated RRC signalling for connected mode.
+[RAN4 notices that highSpeedMeasFlagFR2-r17 is signalled per UE in dedicated RRC signalling for connected mode.
 However, it is RAN4 understanding that the requirements on inter-frequency measurement in connected mode shall be defined under assumption that all carriers in the connected mode are HST carriers.
 And under the discussion in Rel-17 NR HST FR1 WI, RAN4 agreed that for connected state, network shall not indicate UE for which inter-frequency carriers, the enhanced inter-frequency measurement requirements shall be applied.
-It is RAN4 understanding that such Rel-17 HST FR1 requirements are also applicable for Rel-18 HST FR2, and RAN4 agreed that network to reuse Rel-17 IE highSpeedMeasFlagFR2-r17 to support the enhanced RRM requirements for inter-frequency measurement in connected mode specified in TS 38.133.
+It is RAN4 understanding that such Rel-17 HST FR1 requirements are also applicable for Rel-18 HST FR2, and RAN4 agreed that network to reuse Rel-17 IE highSpeedMeasFlagFR2-r17 to support the enhanced RRM requirements for inter-frequency measurement in connected mode specified in TS 38.133.]

 RAN4 notices that for inter-frequency measurement enhancement, only connected mode and idle mode are mentioned, inactive mode is missing.
 RAN4 will provide clarification for the feature group on inter-frequency measurement in idle mode to cover inactive mode in the feature list WI.